awsdocs/amazon-cloudsearch-developer-guide/doc_source/submitting-configuration-requests.md

 ## Request Authentication<a name="configuration-request-authentication"></a>

 Requests submitted to the Configuration API are authenticated using your AWS access keys\.
 You must include authorization parameters and a digital signature in every request\.
 Amazon CloudSearch supports AWS Signature Version 4\.
 For detailed signing instructions, see [Signature V4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the AWS General Reference\.

-To create a signature for a request, you create a canonicalized version of the query string and compute an [RFC 2104\-compliant](http://www.ietf.org/rfc/rfc2104.txt) HMAC signature using a signing key derived from your AWS Secret Access key\.

 **Note**
 If you are just getting started signing your own AWS requests, take a look at how the SDKs implement signing\.
 The source for most of the AWS SDKs is available at [https://github\.com/aws](https://github.com/aws)\.